Telescopic sight: Reticle focal plane

 Although FFP designs are not susceptible to magnification-induced errors, they have their own disadvantages.
 It's challenging to design a reticle that is visible through the entire range of magnification: a reticle that looks fine and crisp at 24× magnification may be very difficult to see at 6×.
-On the other hand, a reticle that's easy to see at 6× may be too thick at 24× to make precision shots.
+On the other hand, a reticle that is easy to see at 6× may be too thick at 24× to make precision shots.
 Shooting in low light conditions also tends to require either illumination or a bold reticle, along with lower magnification to maximize light gathering.
 In practice, these issues tend to significantly reduce the available magnification range on FFP sights compared to SFP, and FFP sights are much more expensive compared to SFP models of similar quality.
 Most high-end optics manufacturers leave the choice between a FFP or SFP mounted reticle to the customer or have sight product models with both setups.

 Variable-power telescopic sights with FFP reticles have no problems with point of impact shifts.
 Variable-power telescopic sights with SFP reticles can have slight point-of-impact shifts through their magnification range, caused by the positioning of the reticle in the mechanical zoom mechanism in the rear part of the telescopic sight.
 Normally these impact shifts are insignificant, but accuracy-oriented users, who wish to use their telescopic sight trouble-free at several magnification levels, often opt for FFP reticles.
-Around the year 2005 Zeiss was the first high-end European telescopic sight manufacturer who brought out variable magnification military grade telescopic sight models with rear SFP mounted reticles.
-They get around impermissible impact shifts by laboriously hand-adjusting every military grade telescopic sight.
-The American high-end telescopic sight manufacturer U.S. Optics Inc. also offers variable magnification military grade telescopic sight models with SFP mounted reticles.